akhilmathurs/libriadapt/README.md

 **Domain shift due to Acoustic Environemnt**

 Finally, the dataset contains three simulated background noise conditions: `Rain`, `Wind`, `Laughter`, in addition to the `Clean` condition.
-For the three noisy environments, we recorded samples of background noise again on all six microphones, and augmented them with the speech files.
+For the three noisy environments, we recorded samples of background noise on all six microphones, and augmented them with the microphone-specific speech files.

 ## Dataset Description

+The dataset is offered in four partitions.
+You can download the appropriate partition depending on the domain shift that you want to study.
+The partitions are `en-us`, `en-in`, `en-gb` and `noise`.

+Inside each partition, there are subdirectories for the six microphones.
+Inside each microphone subdirectory, there are separate directories for training data and test data.

+We also provide a CSV file inside the microphone subdirectory with 3 columns: `wav_filename, wav_filesize, transcript`.
+The formatting of these files is compatible with Mozilla DeepSpeech2 model [2] on which all the experiments are done so far.

 ```
 📦libriadapt
  ┣ 📂en-us